maresverbrugge/BORN2BEROOT/During_eval/README.md

 - Run a command via sudo.
 See if the file(s) in the "/var/log/sudo/" folder have been updated.

-## SSH
-- Check that the SSH service is properly installed on the virtual machine.

-- Check that it is working properly.

-- Explain to you basically what SSH is and the value of using it

-- Verify that the SSH service only uses port 4242.

-- Use SSH in order to log in with the newly created user.
-- you can use a key or a simple password.
-- make sure you cannot use SSH with the "root" user.

 ## UFW
 - Check that the "UFW" program is properly installed on the virtual machine.

 - Check that it is working properly.

-- Explain to you basically what UFW is and the value of using it.
+- Explain basically what UFW is and the value of using it.

 - List the active rules in UFW.
 A rule must exist for port 4242.